akamai/terraform-provider-akamai/docs/resources/dns_record.md

 The following fields are required:

 * `svc_priority` - Service priority associated with endpoint.
 Value mist be between 0 and 65535.
 A piority of 0 enables alias mode.
-* `svc_params` - Space seperated list of endpoint parameters.
+* `svc_params` - Space separated list of endpoint parameters.
 Not allowed if service priority is 0.
 * `target_name` - Domain name of the service endpoint.

 ### LOC record